Nursing: Bachelor of Science in Nursing

 The Certificate in Health Foundations fulfills the first-year requirements of the Bachelor of Science in Nursing.
 The Faculty's Admission Requirements, which consist of KPU's undergraduate English Proficiency Requirement, apply to this program.

-Students in the program must maintain a cumulative GPA of 2.33 with no grade lower than C in all required courses, including electives.
-Non-adherence to these requirements will result in removal from the program.
+Students must maintain a cumulative GPA of 2.67 with a minimum grade of C+ in all required courses, including electives.
+Nonadherence to these requirements will result in removal from the program.

 Students intending to graduate with this Faculty of Health degree must declare the credential.
 At the time of declaration, the student must satisfy all of the following requirements: